 Each student has an obligation to complete and submit time logs documenting their legal work at placements in order to receive credit for their fieldwork.
-All time logs are reviewed by Bryan McDermott, Assistant Dean for Academic and Bar Support, for completeness.
+All time sheets are reviewed by Bryan McDermott, Director of Experiential Curriculum for completeness.
 Write one or two sentence descriptions for each time log entry.

-Students must update their time logs in the Google Drive externship folder every two weeks (or every week during summer semesters).
-The deadlines for time log submission are posted on the Legal Externship Program Calendar.
-Students will receive a reminder email reminder 2 days before time logs are due.
+Students must update their time logs in the google drive externship folder every two weeks.
+The deadlines for time sheet submission are posted on the Legal Externship calendar as well as below.
+Students will receive a reminder email reminder 1 day before time logs are due.

-For the Summer 2022 semester, time logs will be due by 11:59 pm on:
+✓ For the Spring 2020 semester, time logs will be due by 11:59 pm on:

-- -Time Log for Week 1- Sunday, May 30, 2022

-- -Time Log for Week 2- Sunday, June 6, 2022

-- -Time Log for Week 3 Sunday, June 13, 2022
+Time Log # 1- Sunday, January 19th, 2020 Time Log # 2- Sunday, February 2nd, 2020 Time Log # 3- Sunday, February 16th, 2020

-- -Time Log for Week 4- Sunday, June 20, 2022
+Time Log # 4- Sunday, March 1st, 2020

-- -Time Log for Week 5 Sunday, June 27, 2022
+Time Log # 5- Sunday, March 15th, 2020

-- -Time Log for Week 6- Sunday, July 3, 2022
+Time Log # 6- Sunday, March 29th, 2020

-- -Time Log for Week 7- Sunday, July 10, 2022
+Final Time Log # 7- April 12th, 2020

-Time log Submission Requirements
+✓ Time log Submission Requirements

-- -Use the template available in your Google Drive externship folder. - -Include hours worked each day and a summary of legal work done for that day. - -Submit every two weeks (or one week during summer semesters) by accessing your Google Drive folder and then completing the appropriate time log tab due for that week (e.g., Week 1, Week 2) - -Include a running semester total at the bottom of each time log - -Semester Totals need to be at least 120 hours to earn 2 credits and 180 hours to earn 3 credits
+- o Use the template available in your google externship folder. - o Include hours worked each day and a summary of legal work done for that day. - O Submit every two weeks by accessing your google drive folder, timesheet log and then on the appropriate time log due for that week (i.e. time log # 1, 2, 3...) - o Include a running semester total at the bottom of each time log - Semester Totals need to be at least 120 hours to earn 2 credits and 180 hours to earn 3 credits o Can be found in your google drive folder.

-Time log Sample
+✓ Time log Sample